pd4d10/octohint/README.md

 ## Features

-With Octohint installed, when you view code at GitHub (For example [this](https://github.com/pd4d10/octohint/blob/master/assets/demo.ts)), you'll get features as follows:
+With Octohint installed, when you view code at GitHub (For example [this demo](https://github.com/pd4d10/octohint/blob/master/assets/demo.ts)), you'll get features as follows:

-* Hover to see quick information
-* Click to show all occurrences
+* Mouse Hover: Show information of current token
+* Left Click: Show all references of current token
-* [⌘] + Click to go to definition (For Windows and Linux user, use [Ctrl])
+* [⌘] + Click: Go to definition of current token (For Windows and Linux user, use [Ctrl] instead)

 ## Supported languages

-Rich IntelliSense hint:

-* TypeScript and JavaScript
+Octohint supports all languages.
+There are two strategies:

-* CSS, LESS and SCSS
+* IntelliSense hint: TypeScript, JavaScript, CSS, LESS, SCSS

-Base token matching: All languages
+* Simple token matching: All other languages

+It is because browser only runs JavaScript.
+But with help of WebAssembly, maybe we could bring other languages(like Go/Rust)' IntelliSense analysis to browser!
+It's still in research

 ## Supported platforms

 Support GitHub, GitLab and Bitbucket.
 Since GitLab CE has many versions, I'm not sure it works correctly on every version.
 If you find some bugs you could [submit an issue](https://github.com/pd4d10/octohint/issues/new).

-## Get private GitHub/GitLab/Bitbucket works
+## Get your private site works

 If GitHub/GitLab/Bitbucket you are using is hosted on different site, go to chrome://extensions, click options of Octohint, then add [match patterns](https://developer.chrome.com/extensions/match_patterns) of your site, like `https://www.example.com/*`.

 <img src="assets/options.png" alt="options" width="422">

-## Privacy
+## Privacy policy

 Octohint is a pure client thing.
-All code analysis are performed at your browser, which means your code and actions like click, mousemove will never be sent to any server.
-So feel free to use it at your private GitHub/GitLab/Bitbucket.
+All code analysis are performed at your browser, which means your code and actions log like click, mousemove will never be sent to any server.

+Feel free to use it at your private GitHub/GitLab/Bitbucket.

 ## Related